Kaligo/multi_password/README.md

 manager = MultiPassword.new(algorithm: :scrypt, options: { key_len: 64, max_time: 1 })
 ```

+**NOTE**: `MultiPassword` helps you validate the options when initializing the
+instance and configuration.

 ### Interface

 MultiPassword provides 2 methods: `create` for hashing password and `verify` for